 Deaf and hard-of-hearing students at RIT complete a required cooperative work experience that provides them with real-world job experience in their field of study before they graduate.

 Job Search Assistance—Unlike career placement offices at most other colleges, RIT/NTID employment specialists travel coast to coast meeting with employers, building relationships and educating the marketplace about the value of hiring deaf and hard-of-hearing RIT/NTID students and graduates.
 They also provide job search and interview preparation services, and host an annual on-site career fair specifically for deaf and hard-of-hearing students with employers from across the country.

-RIT/NTID’s 50 years of experience and expertise in teaching English to deaf and hard-of-hearing students set the college apart from other colleges.
+RIT/NTID’s more than 50 years of experience and expertise in teaching English to deaf and hard-of-hearing students set the college apart from other colleges.
 The college offers a strong English program that enables deaf and hard-of-hearing students to develop their English literacy skills.
 An English remediation program also is available to those deaf and hard-of-hearing students who need additional support.

 RIT/NTID offers more than 300 clubs and organizations for deaf and hard-of-hearing students to develop their professional, leadership and life skills.
 Deaf and hard-of-hearing students participate fully in the campus community, and for many students this is an integral part of their success at RIT/NTID and after graduation.